-- 4. Scrape, sand, prime, and repaint areas where finish is missing or where there is evidence of corrosion. - 5.
-Replace any missing or illegible decals.
-Replace any missing or damaged reflective tape. - 6.
+- 6. Replace any missing or illegible decals.
+Replace any missing or damaged reflective tape. - Use Troubleshooting Guide to check for "SYMPTOMS" AND "PROBLEMS" of any semitrailer system not functioning correctly, or where wear, distortion, or breakage can be found.
+Administer "REMEDY" according to right-hand column of Troubleshooting guide. - 8.
 After disassembling any components, thoroughly clean dirt and old lubricant from all parts.
 Do not use a wire brush on any bearing parts or surfaces use a stiff bristle brush.
 Do not use compressed air, or spin bearing parts when cleaning.
 These practices can throw solvents, dirt, or metal particles into your eyes.
 Dry clean parts with lint free, clean, soft, absorbent, cloth or paper.
-Wash and dry hands. - 7.
-Inspect seals, seal wiping surfaces, bearing caps, and bearing cones for wear, pitting, chipping, or other damage.
+Wash and dry hands. - Inspect seals, seal wiping surfaces, bearing caps, and bearing cones for wear, pitting, chipping, or other damage.

-Gooseneck, Frame, And Deck
+Gooseneck, Frame, and Deck